pydicom/pynetdicom/docs/tutorials/create_scu.rst

     if assoc.is_established:
         print('Association established with Echo SCP!')
         assoc.release()
+    else:
+        # Association rejected, aborted or never connected
+        print('Failed to associate')

-Because there are multiple possible outcomes to negotiation, we check to see if the association :attr:`~association.Association.is_established`.
-If we have successfully associated, we print a message and send an association release request using :meth:`~association.Association.release`.
+Because there's more than one possible outcomes to negotiation, we check to see if the association :attr:`~association.Association.is_established`.
+If it is, we print a message and send an association release request using :meth:`~association.Association.release`.
 This ends the association and closes the connection with the Echo SCP.
-On the other hand, if we failed to establish an association then the connection is closed automatically, so we don't need to do anything further.
+On the other hand, if we failed to establish an association for whatever reason, then the connection is closed automatically (if required), and we don't need to do anything further.

 So, let's see what happens when we run our script.
 Open a new terminal and run the file with: